 Start with this pattern and use Facebook to grow.
 Speaking from your heart will be much easier for you than trying to force yourself into some hype-filled video.
 Talk to your future patients, just like your webcam is a patient in the chair.
 And, if it helps, script out your video or use bullet points to help you get more comfortable.

-If you want to join a community of Dental Bosses just like you, I have a Facebook group where over 1,000 Dental Bosses are already learning and growing.
+And if you want to join a community of Dental Bosses just like you, I have a Facebook group where over 1,000 Dental Bosses are already learning and growing.
 Join us in the Dental Boss Movement Facebook group if you want support and training as you grow your dental practice.